-Check out regex, the lightweight and modern spiritual successor to XRegExp that once again takes JavaScript regexes to the next level.
+Check out Regex+, the lightweight spiritual successor to XRegExp that once again takes JavaScript regexes to the next level.

 XRegExp provides augmented (and extensible) JavaScript regular expressions.
 You get modern syntax and flags beyond what browsers support natively.
 XRegExp is also a regex utility belt with tools to make your grepping and parsing easier, while freeing you from regex cross-browser inconsistencies and other annoyances.